AugustinasG/Homelabs/lab-03-w10-fileshare-ntfs/README.md

 **What I Learned:**

+- Difference between Share vs NTFS permissions
-- How shared folders and permissions behave.
+- How to test permissions using multiple domain users
-- Whole process from shared folder creation to permissions.
-- Using the net use CLI command.
+- Mapping drives via command line (`net use`)
+- Validating access control in a real-world scenario

 ---